 Block the person from viewing or contacting you

-If you realize that you’re dealing with someone who isn’t who they say they are, you can simply block them and stop communicating with them.
-As long as you haven’t revealed any personal information and they are simply annoying you, just block them and move on.
+If you realize you’re dealing with someone who isn’t who they say they are, you can block them and stop communicating with them.
+If you haven’t revealed any personal information and they annoy you, block them and move on.

-If you have already divulged personal information or sent money, then it is time to start checking into things.
+If you have divulged personal information or sent money, it is time to start checking into things.

 Use the information in the person’s profile to search the internet.